shaylee-boudreaux/Python_Portfolio/README.md

 ## Defensive Programming

-In this analysis, we review programming issues.
+In this analysis, we review programming issues in Python.

 ```python
 numbers = [1.5, 2.3, 0.7, -0.001, 4.4]